mrdekk/DataKernel/README.md

 4. Update and build frameworks with `carthage update`
 5. Add generated frameworks to your app main target following the steps [here](https://github.com/carthage/carthage)
 6. Link your target with **CoreData** library *(from Build Phases)*

-#### Notes
-- Carthage integration includes both, CoreData and Carthage.
-We're planning to separate it in multiple frameworks.
-[Task](https://trello.com/c/hyhN1Tp2/11-create-separated-frameworks-for-foundation-coredata-and-realm)
-- SugarRecord 2.0 is not compatible with the 1.x interface.
-If you were using that version you'll have to update your project to support this version.

 # How to use